rolling-scopes-school/tasks/tasks/eCommerce-Application/Sprints/Sprint#2.md

-## Sprint 2: Login and Registration Pages Implementation (195 points)
+## Sprint 2: Login and Registration Pages Implementation

-In the second sprint, the team will focus on implementing both the login and registration pages, including input validation, integration with an authentication service, managing user authentication state, saving the authentication token, and providing a button to navigate between the login and registration pages.
+In the second sprint, the team will focus on implementing both the login and registration pages, including input validation, integration with an authentication service, managing user authentication state, saving the authentication token, providing a button to navigate between the login and registration pages, and implementing routing for proper navigation.
 The team's progress will be evaluated through a cross-check process, where other students will assign points based on achieving specific goals and milestones.
 The mentor will also evaluate the team's progress using separate evaluation criteria.

 ### Working with the Repository